gaastonsr/pill-dispenser/docs/My-Devices.md

 ### Expected

-- `:linkage-id` obligatory.
+- `:linkageId` obligatory.
 Validated with id rule.
-Likage id.
-- `:setting-id` obligatory.
+- `:settingId` obligatory.
 Validated with id rule.
-Setting id.

 ### On Success